nwg-piotr/nwg-panel/README.md

 ### Controls

-Panel widget with a GNOME-like popup window, including sliders, some system info, user-defined rows and customizable menu *(top right in the picture)*;
+Panel widget with a popup window, including sliders, some system info, user-defined rows and customizable menu *(top right in the picture)*;

 ### SwayTaskbar